 A 44-year-old member asked:

-is there any way to get rid of spider / thread veins on the legs?
+Is there any way to get rid of spider / thread veins on the legs?

-4 doctor answers
+4 doctor answers • 5 doctors weighed in

 Phlebology 54 years experience

 Sclerotherpy: Sclerotherapy which involves injecting a dilute solution of different agents known as detergents is a good way to treat them.
 This often requires repeat sittings every several months, and after that maintenance treatment is often advised in 1-2 years.

 Yes: As dr. Isobe said, sclerotherapy is really the treatment of choice when it comes to spider/thread veins in the legs.
 There are a number of chemicals that can be used, including surfactants (also called detergents), osmotic agents (saline), and chemical irritants (glycerin).
 Lasers are used too, but are less effective on leg veins.
 No treatment is permanent, so periodic follow up is needed.

 Spider veins: After first testing to determine what the source of those spider veins might be there are a number of commonly used techniques to treat those veins.